-The information contained in this Databook makes it clear: diminished opportunities, both economic and educational, are having an adverse impact on the quality of life in North Lawndale and point to the need for substantial investments in the community.
-These investments should result in neighborhood improvements that insure to the benefit of current residents and to avert their displacement.
+Databook makes it clear: diminished opportunities, both economic and educational, are having an adverse impact on the quality of life in North Lawndale and point to the need for substantial investments in the community.
+These investments should result in neighborhood improvements that ensure benefit to current residents and avert their displacement.